genesiscommunitysuccess/docs/docs/03_server/03_request-server/03_advanced.md

 ```
 Note that ranges that are not based on indexes perform more slowly than those that are.

-## Permission
+## Permissioning

 You can use a permissioning block to define both dynamic permissions (AUTH) and permission codes (based on RIGHT_SUMMARY rights) on Request Servers, which is similar to Event Handler and Data Server.

 ### Dynamic permissioning

-Similar to Data-Server, you can provide dynamic permissioning on Request Server by using table/view reference.
+Similar to a Data Server, you can provide dynamic permissioning on a Request Server by providing a table/view reference.

 ```kotlin
     requestReply("MARKET_INSTRUMENTS", INSTRUMENT_DETAILS) {